GaloisInc/BESSPIN-Tool-Suite/besspin/cwesEvaluation/informationLeakage/README.md

 the test is scored 'HIGH'; otherwise there is no weakness at the test is scored 'NONE'.

 Scores are grouped by CWE; the CWE score is the average of the related tests' scores.

+See [the Bessping philosophy document](../../../docs/cwesEvaluation/besspinPhilosophy.md) for more details.

+---

 ## App (Test) Structure

 The sources for the app live in the following directories: